 Rescuing someone from trafficking and leading them into the process of healing and wholeness is a process that requires assistance from many.
 We partner with the Philippine government, lawyers, churches, volunteers, health practitioners, and other NGO's that are also on the frontlines of ending modern day slavery and its effects.

 Building awareness and education is imperative for combatting sex trafficking and sexual abuse.
 In the Philippines, we host monthly educational events for children and teens in poverty as well as for their guardians.

-We are building the first boys home (newborn -17 years) in the Philippines for those who have been rescued from sexual abuse and sex trafficking both in person and online.
-We are hoping to open as soon as May 2021.
+We have built the first home specifically for boys (newborn -17 years) in the Philippines who have been rescued from sexual abuse and sex trafficking both in person and online.

 51% of sexually abused children in the Philippines are boys